facebookresearch/assemblyhands-toolkit/README.md

 ## Example of data loading and visualization
 We have implemented a data loader in `src/dataset/AssemblyHands-Ego` based on the [InterHand2.6M](https://github.com/facebookresearch/InterHand2.6M) code.\
-Run the following command to visualize the annotations.
+You can run this visualization to check the loaded images and annotations.
 ```
 python -m src.dataset.AssemblyHands-Ego.dataset
 ```